Justinianus2001/Justinianus2001/README.md

-*Quote of the Day (10/23/2021):*
+*Quote of the Day (10/24/2021):*

-_**The things you learn in maturity aren't simple things such as acquiring information and skills.
-You learn not to engage in self-destructive behavior.
-You learn not to burn up energy in anxiety.
-You discover how to manage your tensions.
-You learn that self-pity and resentment are among the most toxic of drugs.
-You find that the world loves talent but pays off on character.**_
+_**Climb the mountains and get their good tidings.
+Nature's peace will flow into you as sunshine flows into trees.
+The winds will blow their own freshness into you, and the storms their energy, while cares will drop away from you like the leaves of Autumn.**_

-John Gardner
+John Muir